AtteneriS/landing-page/README.md

 # Landing Page Project with Flexbox

 ## Introduction
-This project is about a landing page using HTML and CSS with a focus on using flexbox for layout design.
-Folowing the example images provided, the landing page will consist of multiple sections, including a header, three main content area, and footer.
-The goal is to apply everything learned about html, css and the flexbox  being able to create a page from scratch.
+This project is about making a landing page using HTML and CSS with a focus on using flexbox for the layout design.
+The page will consist of various sections: a header, three main content area, and a footer.
+The goal is to apply knowledge of HTML, CSS, and flexbox to make the page from scratch.

 ## Skills Demonstrated
-After completing this project this section will be filled up with the skills used.
+After completing this project this section will be filled up with the skills applied.